Mitigating Prior Errors in Causal Structure Learning: A Resilient Approach via Bayesian Networks: Method

-Similarly, reversed indirect priors will also generate quasi-circles in the DAG obtained by the score-based method.
+Reversed indirect priors will also generate quasi-circles in the DAG obtained by the score-based method.
 More specifically, the following lemma will be proved:

 \textbf{Lemma 2 (The reversed indirect prior lead to the emergence of quasi-circles).} Assume that prior $e=(Y, X)$ is a reversed indirect prior. $l_0=(X, Z,...,W,Y)$ is a real path in the actual graph $G_0=(E,V)$.
 There are enough samples in the dataset $D$.
-Let $G_1$ be the final result obtained by a score-based method employing a locally consistent scoring function $S(\cdot,\cdot)$ and uses prior as hard constrains.
+Let $G_1$ be the final result obtained by a score-based method employing a locally consistent scoring function $S(\cdot,\cdot)$ and accepts prior.
 Then $G_1$ contains at least one quasi-circle whose edges contain $e$ or edge in $l_0$.

 \textbf{Proof of Lemma 2.} According to local consistency, for each edge in $l_0$, the corresponding skeleton can be identified in $G_1$ using the score-based method, regardless of the usage of reversed indirect prior $e = (Y, X)$.
 However, reversed indirect prior $e$ influences the orientation of such a skeleton.
 In the following proof, let $l_1$ represent the path in $G_1$ that consists of these skeletons, which may not be directed.
 If every edge in $l_1$ aligns in direction with $l_0$, then these edges, alongside the reversed indirect prior $e$, will form a circle.
-The existence of a circle contradicts the definition of a DAG, hence a candidate graph with correct orientation for every edge is prohibited, as depicted in Fig. \ref{lemma2}(a) \footnote{In the proof of Lemma 2, $l_0=(X, Z, W, Y)$ of length 3 is used as an example.
+The existence of a circle contradicts the definition of a DAG, hence a candidate graph with correct orientation for every edge is prohibited, as depicted in Fig. \ref{lemma2}(a) \footnote{In the proof of Lemma 2, $l_0=(X, Z, W, Y)$ is used as an example.
 This proof applies similarly for longer $l_0$.}.
 Thus, at least one edge in $l_1$ must have an orientation opposite to its corresponding edge on $l_0$.

-To demonstrate that a quasi-circle always exists, we categorize the possible choices for edge orientation in $l_1$:

-(1) Path $l_1$ is a directed path opposite to $l_0$, excluding forks and collision structures, as shown in Fig. \ref{lemma2}(b).
-Here, $l_1$ and the prior $e$ together form a quasi-circle.

-(2) Path $l_1$ incorporates a collision structure.
-For instance, in Fig. \ref{lemma2}(c), the nodes $X$, $Y$, and $Z$ create a collision structure.
-These nodes then satisfy the condition of Lemma 1.
-Hence, a quasi-circle with a length of 3 forms between these nodes.